Which email clients should we design and test for?

 It’s important to agree the target email clients you want the email to be displayed in when briefing an agency to develop a new email template or enewsletter layout.
 Of course, large volume senders will want the email to render in all, but for smaller businesses it’s OK to target and test a smaller number.

-Traditionally the main email clients to target are the main webmail services plus different Outlook versions.
+Traditionally the main email clients to target were the main webmail services plus different Outlook versions.

 - Hotmail